papinlois/crosscorr/README.md

 - Stations and Channel Used: Lists the stations and channels selected for analysis.

 - Templates: Provides information about the loaded seismic templates, including their datetime, latitude, longitude, and residual values.

+- No significant Correlations: Lists any seismic events or correlations that were detected but did not meet the significance threshold.

 - Script execution time: Records the total time taken to execute the script.